Ranger Regiment (United Kingdom): History

 Initially, the regiment is planned to be "based on four Infantry Battalions but selecting personnel from across the Army".
 The regiment's task will be as follows: "[It will be] designed to support and conduct special operations discreetly in high-risk environments".
 According to a reporter of Forces News, the regiment will "conduct missions traditionally carried out by United Kingdom Special Forces (Special Air Service and Special Boat Service)".
 During an interview with the (then) Chief of the Defence Staff, General Sir Nick Carter, the rangers will be "special forces" and will "go beyond training, advising, and assisting" to "support local operations".
-He also stated the Ranger's functions will be similar to the United States Army's "Green Berets", a nickname for the US Army Special Forces.
+He also stated the Ranger's functions will be similar to the "Green Berets" (US Army Special Forces).

-The regiment was initially due to form in August 2021, however this was subsequently postponed to 1 December 2021.
+The regiment was initially due to form in August 2021, but this was subsequently postponed to 1 December 2021.
 In early 2022 soldiers from the regiment deployed as part of a UK government support package to Ukraine.
 In February 2022 soldiers from the regiment deployed to Ghana to conduct training with the Ghanaian Special Operations Brigade, in preparation for a major exercise as well as to help them eliminate threats originating from their border regions.